-IN VITRO ASSAY FOR THE PRESENCE OF BOVINE VIRUSES ACCORDING TO 9 CFR REQUIREMENTS-NINE VIRUS ASSAY
+IN VITRO ASSAY FOR THE PRESENCE OF BOVINE VIRUSES ACCORDING TO 9 CFR REQUIREMENTS-NINE VIRUS ASSAY article is the responsibility of the sponsor.

-Bovine viruses were not detected when the test article, ES04-MCB-2, was examined for the presence of nine specific bovine viruses using IFA.
+Bovine viruses were not detected when the test article, ES03-MCB.1 / 1590-BIR, was examined for the presence of nine specific bovine viruses using IFA.
 In addition, hemadsorption and CPE were not observed in the test article inoculated cultures.